 There are various templates and sources online where you can see how a timesheet should look like bearing in mind the rules mentioned here in this blog post.
 In reality, the timesheet needs to be adapted to your organisation’s records.

 We created an example timesheet to accompany this post that can be useful for you and your organisation or it may inspire you to create your own.
-You can download it from our Knowledge Base.
+You can download it from our Resources.

 Good luck with your time recording!